GaloyMoney/blink-mobile/android/fastlane/README.md

 [bundle exec] fastlane android build
 ```

-Submit a new Beta Build to Crashlytics Beta
+Build a new version of the app

 ### android beta